Murder, My Sweet

 One

-of the great hallucinations on the screen, like being knocked unconscious and
+of the great hallucinations on the screen, like being knocked unconscious and remembering

-witty, pointed radio script, cinematically aligned to
+pointed radio script, cinematically aligned to a film

-blackout, but the sub-basements turn up missing.
+but the sub-basements turn up missing.

 It’s memory he’s wanting.
 In a bookstore window he’s struck by